King and Queen lead nation in marking anniversary of Queen Elizabeth II’s death

 They shared jokes with Balmoral Estate staff, members of the royal household, Crathie Primary pupils and residents from the nearby town of Ballater, who treated the Queen as one of their own.

-William and Kate, who wore a pair of the late Queen’s earrings, attended a small private service at St Davids Cathedral in Pembrokeshire along with clergy, the choir and 20 invited guests.
+William and Kate attended a small private service at St Davids Cathedral in Pembrokeshire along with clergy, the choir and 20 invited guests.

-During the service the couple walked to a portrait of the prince’s grandmother and the princess laid flowers in front of the image, and for a few moments the couple stood in solemn silence.
+Afterwards Kate laid a bouquet of flowers, which included ivy, eucalyptus, white roses and waxflowers, beside the late Queen’s portrait, and stood in silence with her husband.

 Earlier the Waleses posted on Twitter, now known as X, the words: “Today we remember the extraordinary life and legacy of Her Late Majesty Queen Elizabeth.
 We all miss you.
 W & C.”